 Q. Do I have to be Roman Catholic, or come from a Roman Catholic school, to be admitted?

-A. Our students come from a diversity of denominational backgrounds, including Roman Catholic, Lutheran, Episcopalian, and other traditions.
+A. No. Our students come from a diversity of denominational backgrounds, including Roman Catholic, Lutheran, Episcopalian, and other traditions.
 The faculty and student body are predominantly Roman Catholic, as is the thrust of the curricular offerings, yet from that standpoint the program is intentionally ecumenical in nature, and encourages all students interested in the study of theology to apply.